 Prime Minister Alexis Tsipras -- whose government is expected to defeat the motion -- this week agreed with Macedonian counterpart Zoran Zaev to rename Greece's northern neighbor the Republic of North Macedonia.

-The censure vote will be held over the weekend, delaying reported plans for the Tsipras-Zaev agreement to be signed at the Prespes Lakes, on the border between Greece and Macedonia.
+The censure vote will be held over the weekend, delaying reported plans for the Tsipras-Zaev agreement to be signed at the Prespa Lakes, on the border between Greece and Macedonia.

 Greece has long objected to its northern neighbor being called Macedonia because it has its own northern province of the same name, which in ancient times was the cradle of Alexander the Great's empire -- a source of intense pride to modern-day Greeks.